lukaszszymankiewicz/bookseller/REAMDE.md

 TODO:
-[x] - Connect to Allegro API (as it turns out - Allegro API only serves as extension for user operations, so atomatizing search it is not an option here) [ ] - Integrate ISBN (and metadata from it) to get find request from Allegro [ ] - Calculate average price/bought books from request data [ ] - Return readable and compressed imformation
+[x] - Connect to Allegro API (as it turns out - Allegro API only serves as extension for user operations, so atomatizing search it is not an option here) [ ] - search in "books" categor on allegro exclusively!
+[ ] - Integrate ISBN (and metadata from it) to get find request from Allegro [x] - Calculate average price/bought books from request data [x] - Return readable and compressed imformation

 TODO (BACKEND SIDE):
 [ ] - Check what is better for minimal photo app: Kotlin/Java, maybe other framework?